-Leadership Oakland is a professional development, networking, and leadership training program of the Oakland Chamber of Commerce.
-Currently in its 27th year, the program offers Oakland’s current and future leaders the opportunity to gain an in-depth knowledge of the role leadership plays in our city and prepares participants for roles on City commissions, non-profit boards, elected office, and greater community engagement.
+Leadership Oakland is a civic and professional development, networking, and leadership training program of the Oakland Chamber of Commerce.
+Currently in its 30th year, the program offers Oakland’s current and future leaders the opportunity to gain an in-depth knowledge of the role leadership plays in our city and prepares participants for roles on city commissions, non-profit boards, elected office, and greater community engagement.

 What is the curriculum?

 Each day-long session is devoted to an in-depth exploration of various topics relevant to Oakland.
 Participants are introduced to speakers and leaders from the Oakland community.
 During each session you will be introduced to experts who will speak about the factors that impact Oakland’s future.
 Session topics include:

 • Leadership skills and professional development

 • City Government and neighborhoods

 The program also includes several unique site visits and field trips, as well as attendance at the Chamber of Commerce’s Annual Awards Luncheon in June.
 Sessions are held at various locations throughout the City that align with the curriculum for the day.
 Each participant is responsible for their own transportation to and from the sessions as well as all parking involved.
 Participants are encouraged to carpool.

 Leadership Oakland requires a strong commitment from its participants.
 Each participant is required to have the support of their employer.
 The following will result in termination from the program with no tuition refund:

 • Failure to attend the Leadership Training.